 - Put them in an old PC to increase the performance and or boot time.

-- Use them in a media server PC for a very quiet operation.
+- Use them on a media server PC for a very quiet operation.

 - Shove them in a NAS drive for very fast access time.

-- Chuck it in you PC as a Swap drive or dedicated Photoshop, Lightroom, or Video processing drive, this will make a huge improvement in rendering work.
+- Chuck, it in your PC as a Swap drive or dedicated Photoshop, Lightroom, or Video processing drive, this will make a huge improvement in rendering work.